finnpedersenkazes/learning-ts/README.md

 ## API and HTTP Requests

 Now we going to look at extending our boilerplate to get information from an API.
-In the next and final example we will look at the complete Create, Read, Update and Delete (CRUD) functionality.
+In a future example we will look at the complete Create, Read, Update and Delete (CRUD) functionality.

 Make a copy of the current folder `example04` and call it `example05`.
 Then open it in Visual Studio Code.
 Don't forget to change the title to **Example 05**.